qaalabs/DE5M4/slides/DE5M4D2/github-repo.md

-# Creating a repo in GitHub
+## Activity 2: Create a repo in GitHub